 3. ASICS Women’s GEL-Resolution 5 Tennis Shoe

 While the rubber sole type is quite common among tennis shoes, ASICS made sure to improve them as well.
-Featuring the gel technology, the Resolution 5 is very breathable and allows your feet to remain cool – making this pair the perfect choice if you are playing during summertime.
+Featuring gel technology, Resolution 5 is very breathable and allows your feet to remain cool – making this pair the perfect choice if you are playing during summertime.

 Aside from breathability and coolness, the gel technology also provides superior comfort around the midsole, while efficiently attenuating shock.
 This makes it very easy for you to jump and run towards the tennis ball for prolonged times, without getting too tired in the process.